Penn National’s Strategy: Keep Appealing to Younger Crowd

 The tactical keys to all of that are:

-• Lean on the popularity of its media component Barstool Sports with its intense following (Penn National CEO Jay Snowden calls it “fierce loyalty”) of millions of devotees.
+• Lean on the popularity of its media component, Barstool Sports, with its intense following (Penn National CEO Jay Snowden calls it “fierce loyalty”) of millions of devotees.

 • Continue to grow in-house media outreach.

-• Eschew traditional and expensive advertising, such as TV and radio ads, and blend the company’s many gaming components of online and retail sports wagering, online casino play, and bricks-and-mortar casinos.
+• Eschew traditional and expensive advertising, such as TV and radio ads, and blend the company’s many gaming components of online and retail sports wagering, online casino play play, and bricks-and-mortar casinos.

 Penn National Efficiencies